Arizona Chapter Education

 Cancellation Policy:

-Cancellations must be submitted to NATP by October 20, 2023.
-All tax preparers are responsible to verify the number of credits they receive each year and the related state or federal reporting requirements to maintain their credentials.
+Cancellations must be submitted to NATP by October 27, 2025.
+All tax preparers are responsible for verifying the number of credits they receive each year and the related state or federal reporting requirements to maintain their credentials.

 ---|